 Issues That Affect Short-Term Workout

-For both parties to enter into the short-term agreement, evaluation of several financial, critical legal and practical problems should be conducted.
+For both parties to enter into the short-term agreement, an evaluation of several financial, critical legal, and practical problems should be conducted.

 1. Critical lease terms:

-Lease provisions such as recapture or submission of space rights, kick-out articles, co-tenancy, initial termination, tenant working hours, and obedience with law requirements, renewal choices and targets, secure payments, and other provisions need to be reviewed.
+Lease provisions such as recapture or submission of space rights, kick-out articles, co-tenancy, initial termination, tenant working hours, obedience to law requirements, renewal choices and targets, secure payments, and other provisions need to be reviewed.
 These could affect the negotiations and agreements of the short-term workout.

 2. Status of tenant’s business:

-Parties must check the impact of COVID-19 pandemic on the tenant’s market and see if the tenant is in a loss, or is unable to pay rent with his current financial situation.
+Parties must check the impact of the COVID-19 pandemic on the tenant’s market and see if the tenant is at a loss, or is unable to pay rent with his current financial situation.